Igraph: Functions

 igraph can be used to generate graphs, compute centrality measures and path length based properties as well as graph components and graph motifs.
-It also can be used for degree-preserving randomization. igraph can read and write Pajek and GraphML files, as well as simple edge lists.
+It also can be used for degree-preserving randomization. igraph can read and write file formats such as Pajek, GraphML, LGL, NCOL, DIMACS, and GML, as well as simple edge lists.
 The library contains several layout tools as well.